 Who am I?

-Considering counselling or psychotherapy?
+Considering counselling or psychotherapy for the first time?

 From the outset, I am interested to learn about you, about what brings you here at this point in your life.
 I want to know how you came to be the person you are, with your concerns and passions.
 I am also interested in your experience of relationships - family, friends, children and intimacy; from this initial exploration we will find a path into therapy.